jesster413/agusmakmun.github.io/_posts/2018-06-15-West-Nile-Virus.md

 ## Going in for a check-up

 As with many projects, the raw data was split across a several different dataframes, including a train.csv, a test.csv, a weather.csv, and a spray.csv.
-The spray.csv was a collection of locations and timestamps where pesticides were sprayed - I initially set this aside given that it was not immediately obvious to me how I could incorporate it into my model.
+The spray.csv was a collection of locations and timestamps where pesticides were sprayed - I initially set this aside and focused on analyzing the train and weather datasets.

 There was also a file filled with location points that represented the city of Chicago.
 I used this file to identify the traps where WNV was present.
 These traps are represented by red 'x' marks in the map below.